Watch-Later/AudioVisualizer/README.md

 # PlayFiles
 TODO and bug fixes:
-Fix the pause button
+* Fix the pause button
-Align the controls
+* Align the controls at the bottom